braitsch/ofxDatGui/readme.md

 * Color Pickers
 * Range Sliders
 * Dropdown Menus
+* Button Matrices
 * 2D Coordinate Pads
 * Folders to group components together
 * An optional header & footer that allow you to collapse and drag the Gui around

 ##Installation

-**ofxDatGui** is built on top of C++11 and currently requires openFrameworks 0.9.0 or later which you can easily install by [cloning or downloading the repository from Github.](https://github.com/openframeworks/openFrameworks)
+**ofxDatGui** is built on top of C++11 and requires the new openFrameworks 0.9.0 pre-release which you can [download here](http://forum.openframeworks.cc/t/0-9-0-release-candidate-1/20434).

 * Once you've downloaded openFrameworks, clone or download this repository and unpack it into your openFrameworks/addons directory.